simple-acme/simple-acme.github.io/manual/migration.md

 - [Decrypt](/manual/advanced-use/encryption) the configuration files.
 - Review [settings.json](/reference/settings) to check if all paths and services configured there are available on/from the new machine.
-- Review firewalls and other security settings to make sure than win-acme will be able to access all the resources it might need for validation (e.g. FTP services, Azure Managed Resource Identity, etc.).
+- Review firewalls and other security settings to make sure than simple-acme will be able to access all the resources it might need for validation (e.g. FTP services, Azure Managed Resource Identity, etc.).